Updated: Nov 21, 2020

 Amazon Kindle Direct Publishing

 Many of my clients have chosen to self-publish through Amazon Kindle Direct Publishing.
-With this method, you can upload your own cover design (you can design your own or hire someone to design a cover for you), format your own book, and then sell it online and in physical copy through Amazon.
+With this method, you can upload your own cover design (I suggest you hire someone to design a cover for you), format your own book (again, I suggest hiring a professional for this), and then sell it online and in physical copy through Amazon.
 You can also get an audiobook made this way.

 When it comes to self-publishing, ask other self-published authors about their experience to see what you would like to do.
 There are some companies that are not vanity presses that will help you through the process, but you need to do your research.
 Make sure you are comfortable with self-publishing and understand what you are getting yourself into.